Plectrum-Software/LZS/README.md

 Stay3d is another 3D modeler and helps to manage the Github.
 Our fith memeber has yet to make a GitHub lol.

-True development has started as off 18/08/2016. :wink:
+True development has started as off 18/08/2016.
 Our Trello board: https://trello.com/b/I32n3fWv/lzs